Metropolis-nexus/Authentik-Setup/README.md

 ### Notes:
 - metropolis-recovery-flow should "Require no authentication", but we are using No requirement temporarily due to [this bug](https://github.com/goauthentik/authentik/issues/13714).
 - Stage binding for the recovery flow is copied from the default flow.
 It's a bit strange how policy evaluation is configured there.
 Need further investigation later.
+- We are changing the default password change stage and flow instead of making our own due to [this issue](https://github.com/goauthentik/authentik/issues/6388).

 ## System